CoryTibbettsDev/barisbloat/README.md

 A statusbar for the X windowing system using the XCB library

 # Dependencies
-Package Names Are From Arch Linux Repositories
-- freetype2
-- fontconfig
+## Libraries
 - libxcb
+- libxcb-util
+- libxcb-randr
+## Packages (Names Are From Arch Linux Repositories)
+- libxcb
 - xcb-util
-On Linux
-- libbsd

 # Configuration and Cuztimization
 Use `make config` to create the config.h file and change the values as you see fit.